 In relation to appeal to the age assessment outcome, the Ministry stressed that in case of doubt in the opinion of the doctor, new medical check would be initiated.
 The Ministry also emphasises that in such case, the concept of benefit of the doubt shall be applied.

 According to the Ministry of Interior, in 2017 and 2018, the age assessment procedure was not conducted.
-No information is available for 2019.
+No information is available for the period from 2019 until the end of 2021.

 Article 4(1)(14) LITP.